Archive

 Crepuscular Rays – What They Are And How They Form

-Under the right conditions, the various shades of sunlight penetrating the clouds during sunset can create an awe-inspiring display.
-These meteorological phenomena are better known as Crepuscular Rays.
+Under the right conditions, different shades of sunlight or "sunbeams" penetrating the clouds during sunset create an awe-inspiring display.
+This meteorological phenomenon is known as Crepuscular Rays.

 Crepuscular rays are shades of sunlight originating below the horizon, shining through cloud edges and openings into the evening sky at sunset.
 It primarily occurs when sunlight travels through broken clouds but also happens when the light travels through other objects under certain conditions.